alsalafiyyah/alsalafiyyah.github.io/_posts/sects/non-muslim/2020-07-29-islamic-attitude-towards-people-of-book.md

 Allah censured those who alleged that, despite their disbelief, paradise was their right and that no one would enter it except them.
 Allah (Exalted be He) points out their false claims and determined the true dwellers of Paradise.
 Allah (Exalted be He) says: "**And they say, "None shall enter Paradise unless he be a Jew or a Christian."
 These are their own desires.
 Say (O Muhammad صلى الله عليه وسلم), "Produce your proof if you are truthful."
 Yes, but whoever submits his face (himself) to Allâh (i.e. follows Allâh’s Religion of Islâmic Monotheism) and he is a Muhsin then his reward is with his Lord (Allâh), on such shall be no fear, nor shall they grieve.
 [See Tafsir Ibn Kathîr ].**" [al-Baarah: 111-112]

 Allah also censured those who killed prophets and righteous people without due right and said that their hearts were covered with a barrier.
-Moreover, they slandered Maryam (Mary) and said that they murdered `Isa ibn Maryam (Jesus son of Mary).
+Moreover, they slandered Maryam (Mary) and said that they murdered 'Isa ibn Maryam (Jesus son of Mary).
 They dealt in usury and devoured people's property illicitly.
 They also said that Allah was a third of three (belief in the trinity).
 Allah (Exalted be He) considered all of them to be disbelievers, refuted their false allegations and threatened them with painful chastisement.

 There are many other Ayahs in which Allah praises a group of Jews and Christians.
 These Ayahs state their good attributes that made them worthy of Allah's praise and Paradise.
 At the same time, there are many Ayahs in which Allah dispraises another group from among both sides and describes them with traits that make them worthy of Allah's wrath and painful chastisement.